An operational notion of classicality based on physical principles: Results

 Since, the measurements consists of more than one outcome, we have $\sum_kp(k|1,1)=1$, which imposes that $p(0|1,1)+p(1|1,1)\leq 1$.
 Using this, we have

-Since there is no restriction on dimension, as discussed above any measurement can be realized as a projective measurement on some larger system.
-Using this fact and the ontological framework, we expand the above expression as
+Since there is no restriction on dimension, as discussed above any measurement can be realized as a sharp measurement on some larger system.
+Using this fact and the ontological models framework, we expand the above expression as